ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+put it where you will fall over it six times
 a day: Drink nothing without seeing it.
 Sign nothing without reading it and
 make sure that it means nothing more